particle-iot/docs/src/content/tutorials/device-cloud/console.md

   - **Medium**
   - **High**: Most sensitive, even a small amount of motion will trigger publish.

 - **High G** publishes if there is a High-G acceleration event, such as the device falling.
+This is 4g for at least 2.5ms.

   - **Disable**: High-G events are not generated (the default).
   - **Enable**: High-G events are generated.